 6. Fully Extend Your Arms

-To get full range of motion during your dumbbell bent-over rows (and target more muscles across your back), you want to fully extend your arms at the bottom of the exercise, according to Araujo.
+To get your full range of motion during your dumbbell bent-over rows (and target more muscles across your back), you want to fully extend your arms at the bottom of the exercise, according to Araujo.

 "Your lats are the back muscles that sit right below your armpits and run across your sides," she says.
 "When you let your arms fully extend during this exercise, you get a larger range of motion and give these muscles a tougher workout.
 That way, you target both the muscles in the middle back and your sides."